adrelanos/Whonix-documentation/FAQ.md

 # Does DNSCrypt on the host or in my router, harm anonymity when using Tor/Whonix?
 See [FAQ2].

+# Whats the difference of installing a VPN on the host versus installing on Whonix-Gateway?
+See [FAQ2].

 # Footer #
 [[include ref=WikiFooter]]